 What is DE-964?

-DE-964 is the driver education certificate issued by the driving school after completing Texas parent taught driver education.
+DE-964 is the driver education certificate issued by the driving school after completing parent taught drivers ed in Texas.
 This certificate is very important.
 Be sure to make copies.
 A copy of the DE-964 must be presented to the DPS office when applying for a Texas provisional drivers license.

-How many hours are required for the parent taught driver education?
+How many hours are required for parent taught driver education?

 Teens 14-17 must complete 32 hours of online (or classroom) training and 44 hours of behind the wheel instruction.

 It depends upon the schedule of both the teen and the parent instructor.
-Most of our students finish parent taught drivers ed in approximately four months.
+Most of our students finish the Texas parent taught drivers ed course in approximately four months.
 Some finish the course in as little as two months and some go beyond six months.